digicert/code-signing-software-trust-action/README.md

 - Create releases
 - Sign code

+## Before you begin

+As a best practice, consider enabling simple signing mode for your new implementations.

+Simple signing mode:

+- **Simplifies your workflow**: There is no need for third-party signing tools (SignTool, Jarsigner, etc.) or intermediate libraries (smksp, smpkcs11, etc.).
+- **Offers cross-platform support**: This mode works seamlessly across Windows, Linux, and macOS.
+- **Provides a unified signing experience**: There is a single, consistent approach for all supported file types.
+- **Is future ready**: As we deprecate legacy signing methods, this mode is aligned with our strategic direction.
+- **Offers better performance**: Simple signing mode is faster than traditional signing because there is no need for intermediate libraries, third-party tool integrations, or unnecessary API calls.
+- **Supports bulk signing**: You can enable `bulk-sign-mode: true` to sign multiple files in a single batch operation, significantly reducing network round trips and improving throughput for large-scale signing.
+(To enable this feature, [contact DigiCert][digicert-sales-ref]).

+By default, the simple signing mode is disabled to ensure seamless migration from our legacy GitHub Actions without breaking existing workflows.
+However, we encourage all new users to adopt simple signing and all existing users to migrate when possible.

 ## Get started

-> **💡 Recommendation: Use Simple Signing Mode**
->
-> We **strongly recommend** using `simple-signing-mode: true` for new implementations.
-This mode:
->
-> - ✅ **Simplifies your workflow** - No need for third-party signing tools (signtool, jarsigner ..) or intermediate libraries (smksp, smpkcs11 ..)
-> - ✅ **Cross-platform support** - Works seamlessly across Windows, Linux, and macOS
-> - ✅ **Unified signing experience** - One consistent approach for all supported file types
-> - ✅ **Future-ready** - Aligned with our strategic direction as we deprecate legacy signing methods
-> - ✅ **Better performance** - Simple signing mode is faster than traditional signing as it eliminates the overhead of intermediate libraries and third-party tool integrations and unnecessary API calls.
-> - ✅ **Further optimization** - Enable `bulk-sign-mode: true` to sign multiple files in a single batch operation, significantly reducing network round trips and improving throughput for large-scale signing (requires account feature enablement - [contact DigiCert][digicert-sales-ref])
->
-> **Why is it disabled by default?**
-> Simple signing mode is disabled by default to ensure seamless migration from our legacy GitHub Action without breaking existing workflows.
-However, we encourage all new users to adopt simple signing mode and existing users to migrate when possible.
->
-> **For new users:** Start with simple signing mode from day one.
-> **For existing users:** Plan to migrate to simple signing mode to take advantage of simplified workflows, improved cross-platform support, and better performance.

 ### Step 1: Obtain a DigiCert ONE account